Industry Partnerships in Learning and Teaching

 School members are the only Australian educators to win the honour of being YouTube Partners in Education.

-Since 2005, the School has taught a second-year course on Data Management for Statistical Analysis, sponsored by SAS.
-SAS awarded the School a major international prize for the venture.
+The school has taught a second-year course on Data Management for Statistical Analysis, sponsored by SAS, since 2005.
+SAS awarded the school a major international prize for the venture.

-From 2007, UNSW's Master of Financial Mathematics degree has been delivering top quality education to provide students with a path to high-level careers in the financial industry.
+UNSW's Master of Financial Mathematics degree has been delivering top quality education to provide students with a path to high-level careers in the financial industry for many years.

 Prizes